NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

   width_m: 4
   width_s: 12
   feature_item:
-    - name: Algorithms for decision support
+    - name: Sociotechnical evaluation of generative AI
-      icon: fas fa-divide
+      icon: fas fa-robot
       content: >
         Auditing data-analysis methods and algorithms used for decision support.
         Among others by checking organizational checks and balances, and assessing the quantitative dimension
-    - name: AI Act standards
+    - name: AI Act implementation
       icon: fas fa-certificate
       content: >
-        As Algorithm Audit is part of Dutch and Europen standardization organisations NEN and CEN-CENELEC, AI systems are audited according to the latest standards.
+        Algorithm Audit is well-informed about techno-legal concepts in the AI Act.
+As a member of Dutch and Europen standardization organisations NEN and CEN-CENELEC, Algorithm Audit monitors and contributes to the development of standards for AI systems.
 See also our public <a href="https://algorithmaudit.eu/knowledge-platform/standards/"
         style="text-decoration: underline;">knowledge base</a> on
         standardization
-    - name: Profiling
+    - name: Bias analysis
       icon: fas fa-chart-pie
       content: >
-        Auditing rule-based and ML-driven profiling, e.g., differentiation policies, selection criteria, Z-testing, model validation and organizational aspects
+        Auditing data-analysis methods and algorithms used for decision support.
+        Among others by checking organizational checks and balances, and assessing the quantitative dimension
   button_text: Discuss collaboration
   button_link: /knowledge-platform/project-work/
 Distinctive_in: